 Start With Your Stance

 Before you throw a single punch, check your stance.
 Feet shoulder-width apart, knees slightly bent, weight on the balls of your feet.
 Hands up, chin down.
-This is your home position - you'll return here constantly.
+This is your home position - you will return here constantly.

 Move First